 Glamour?
 More about this later.

 In Colleen's circle, there are three other characters representing different ways to deal with their misfortunes or stacked disadvantages against them.
 Jeremy was a jet-setter, actor, playboy until an accident misformed him.
 Still rich enough to have a house on the beach, he now looks like "fucking Frankenstein's monster"(p.59).
 Colleen stumbles onto him one night and ends up moving in, as he takes her under his protection and becomes the only character who can truly give cherishment and selfless love.
 Pretty rapidly, this Beauty and the Beast scenario plays out as Jeremy becomes a human piñata under the bashings of The Shredder.
 He was too much the caricature of the really nice guy anyway.

 Then there's Viv and her younger brother Grif.
-With these two, you gotta take Morpheus' red pill.
+With these two, you gotta take Morpheus' blue pill.
 Viv has a room in Jeremy's pad but, although attracted, she's kept it platonic.
 She leaves mysteriously at night and, ah, feeds her irascibility for tender hearts.
 It's a bummer for her she can't swallow up Jeremy—she barely holds herself back sometimes—because the more attraction the better the meal.
 But why slaughter the golden goose, eh?
 She justifies her homicides by interpretation that

 Now Grif bops in and out of the read quite late.
 He's got the same soul-suck addiction as Viv, but is far more prolific.
 He's on the run and has "a real knack for causing problems"(p.210), which translates as too many bodies piling up around him.
 He's a carefree libertine, a gigolo of insatiable need.
 Personality-wise, he reminds me of the Felix character in the BBC series Orphan Black, but lacking any scruples.